nomis51/horus/README.md

 - Make sure you've created or imported your GPG keypair
 - Make sure you have a **private** remote git repository created (e.g. GitHub, GitLab, etc.)
 - Make sure you have authenticated to that remote git repository (SSH, GPG, [GitHub CLI](https://cli.github.com/manual/installation), etc.)
-- Follow the instruction upon starting the application (GUI) or run `winpass init` and follow the instructions (CLI)
+- Follow the instruction upon starting the application (GUI) or run `horus init` and follow the instructions (CLI)

 ## Update